tezos-reward-distributor-organization/tezos-reward-distributor/docs/configuration.rst

     rewards_type: actual

+    Note that setting 'RELEASE_OVERRIDE' in the range of [-11,-6] will trigger estimated payouts which are adjusted later on.
+See: :ref:`payout_timing`

 **service_fee**
   A decimal in range [0-100].
 Also known as the baker's fee.
 This is evaluated as a percentage value.
 Example: If set to 5, then 5% of baking rewards are kept as a service fee by the baker.